Somebody to Love (Queen song): Composition and lyrics

 Like "Bohemian Rhapsody", the major hit from Queen's previous album A Night at the Opera (1975), "Somebody to Love" has a complex melody and deep layering of vocal tracks.
-But while "Bohemian Rhapsody" was based on English choir styles, "Somebody to Love" was based on a gospel choir arrangement, with Mercury, May and Taylor multitracking their voices to create the impression of a 100-voices.
-Written in the key of A♭ major, the glam rock and gospel song features dramatic intervalic contrasts, ranging from F2 in the harmonies on the line "Can anybody find me?" to A♭2 to a C5 in full voice up to an A♭5 in falsetto in the lead vocals, all sung by Mercury.
+But while "Bohemian Rhapsody" was based on English choir styles, "Somebody to Love" was based on a gospel choir arrangement, with Mercury, May and Taylor multitracking their voices to create the impression of a 100-voice choir.
+Written in the key of A♭ major, the glam rock and gospel song features dramatic intervallic contrasts, ranging from F2 to A♭5 in the harmonies and from E♭3 to C5 in full voice (and up to an A♭5 in falsetto) in Mercury's lead vocals.

 The lyrics, especially combined with the gospel influence, create a song about faith, desperation and soul-searching; the singer questions both the lack of love experienced in his life, and the role and existence of God.
 This is reinforced by frequent use of word painting.
 The lyrics also speak to the feelings of desperation and isolation that accompany trying to find love as a queer man in an unaccepting and lonely world ("I just gotta get out of this prison cell.
 Someday I'm gonna be free.").
 Staying true to Queen's guitar-driven style, it was also filled with intricate harmonies and a notable guitar solo by May.
 The band have spoken of sections of the song which were recorded but never made it onto the final mix of the song, some of which have been leaked online.

 "Somebody to Love" is Aretha Franklin-influenced.
 Freddie's very much into that.
 We tried to keep the track in a loose, gospel-type feel.
 I think it's the loosest track we've ever done.